OleHolmNielsen/Slurm_tools/plugins/README.md

 ---------------------

 Error numbers are defined in the source file ```/usr/include/slurm/slurm_errno.h```.
-We currently have to define error symbols manually, see [bug 14500](https://bugs.schedmd.com/show_bug.cgi?id=14500), and only a few selected symbols ESLURM_* are exposed to the Lua script.
+Prior to Slurm 23.02 we had to define error symbols manually, see [bug 14500](https://bugs.schedmd.com/show_bug.cgi?id=14500), and only a few selected symbols ESLURM_* are exposed to the Lua script.
-These issues will be resolved in Slurm 23.02.